Heritage Creek Farm & Education Center

 "Lettuce" Learn Outside

-Through a variety of hands-on, outdoor programs on the farm, participants gain a deeper understanding of plant and animal science.
-These immersive experiences help visitors explore the fundamentals of agriculture while cultivating a genuine appreciation for the time, effort, and care involved in growing food.
+Through a variety of hands-on, outdoor programs on the farm, participants develop a deeper understanding of plants, animals, and the science behind them.
+These immersive experiences allow visitors to explore the fundamentals of agriculture while fostering a genuine appreciation for the time, effort, and care it takes to grow food

 Nature's Classroom